Fastone1/SDAI_final_project/README.md

 ## Project Structure
 - `src/`: Contains the source code for the chess engine and perft tests.
 - `build/`: The directory where compiled object files and executables are stored.
+- `books/`: Contains the opening book files used by the chess engine.
 - `Makefile`: The build script for compiling and running the project.
+- `README.md`: This file, containing instructions and information about the project.